chris-huxtable/nongrata/README.md

 Aggregates multiple IP blacklists, validates each entry and outputs a new, sanitized, and reduced, newline delimited list.

 `nongrata` is already very safe as it only connects to services you think are reputable.
-That being said we have to assume it has serious bugs in its own code or the underlying libraries that are exploitable.
+That being said we have to assume it has serious bugs in its own code and that the underlying libraries are exploitable.
 As such it is privilege separated, `chroot`ed, and on OpenBSD `pledge`d.
 In the event that someone attempts to exploit a bug they will have trouble, won't get far, or will outright kill the process.

+Note: Currently only IPv4 addresses are supported.

 ## Installation